Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/06-versal-system-design-clocking-tutorial/README.md

 | `mm2s` & `s2mm` | 150 MHz and 100 MHz (`v++ -c` & `v++ -l`) |
 For detailed information, see the Clocking the PL Kernels section [here](https://docs.xilinx.com/r/en-US/ug1076-ai-engine-environment/Clocking-the-PL-Kernels).

-**IMPORTANT**: Before beginning the tutorial, make sure you have installed the Vitis 2023.1 software.
+**IMPORTANT**: Before beginning the tutorial, make sure you have installed the Vitis 2023.2 software.
 The Vitis release includes all the embedded base platforms including the VCK190 base platform that is used in this tutorial.
-In addition, ensure you have downloaded the Common Images for Embedded Vitis Platforms from this link: <https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms/2023-1.html> The common image package contains a prebuilt Linux kernel and root file system that can be used with the AMD Versal™  board for embedded design development using Vitis.
+In addition, ensure you have downloaded the Common Images for Embedded Vitis Platforms from this link: <https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms/2023.2.html> The common image package contains a prebuilt Linux kernel and root file system that can be used with the AMD Versal™  board for embedded design development using Vitis.

 Before starting this tutorial, run the following steps:

 1. Go to the directory where you have unzipped the Versal Common Image package.
-2. In a Bash shell, run the `/Common Images Dir/xilinx-versal-common-v2023.1/environment-setup-cortexa72-cortexa53-xilinx-linux` script.
+2. In a Bash shell, run the `/Common Images Dir/xilinx-versal-common-v2023.2/environment-setup-cortexa72-cortexa53-xilinx-linux` script.
 This script sets up the `SDKTARGETSYSROOT` and `CXX` variables.
-If the script is not present, you must run the `/Common Images Dir/xilinx-versal-common-v2023.1/sdk.sh`.
+If the script is not present, you must run the `/Common Images Dir/xilinx-versal-common-v2023.2/sdk.sh`.
-3. Set up your `ROOTFS` and `IMAGE` to point to the `rootfs.ext4`, and `Image` files located in the `/Common Images Dir/xilinx-versal-common-v2023.1` directory.
+3. Set up your `ROOTFS` and `IMAGE` to point to the `rootfs.ext4`, and `Image` files located in the `/Common Images Dir/xilinx-versal-common-v2023.2` directory.
-4. Set up your `PLATFORM_REPO_PATHS` environment variable to `$XILINX_VITIS/lin64/Vitis/2023.1/base_platforms/`.
+4. Set up your `PLATFORM_REPO_PATHS` environment variable to `$XILINX_VITIS/lin64/Vitis/2023.2/base_platforms/`.

-This tutorial targets VCK190 production board for 2023.1 version.
+This tutorial targets VCK190 production board for 2023.2 version.

 ## Objectives

 You will learn the following:

-* Clocking of PL kernels
+* Clocking in Versal for PL and AIE kernels using --freqhz directive.
-* Introduction of datawidth converters, clock-domain crossing, and FIFOs in `v++`

 ## Step 1 - Building ADF Graph